-Miami - No longer can the tale of one single human migration out of Africa 60 000 years ago be considered an accurate history of humankind, says a review of scientific literature.
+Miami - No longer can the tale of one single human migration out of Africa 60 000 years ago be considered an accurate history of humankind, said a review of scientific literature on Thursday.

 Advances in DNA analysis and other fossil identification techniques, particularly regarding discoveries in Asia, are helping to rewrite what we thought we knew about our origins.